 If you’re looking to buy premature baby clothing, remember all babies in NICU need to be dressed as easily as possible.
 Basically you’re looking for clothing in natural fibres to reduce the risk of overheating (100% cotton, merino etc), and that opens down the front instead of being pulled over baby’s head.
 Here in NZ most babies aren’t dressed while they’re in the incubator, the tiniest premmies only wear nappies and hats for a month or two so please don’t think that you need to buy loads of Micro Prem clothes!
 As baby grows towards 1.5 - 2kg they’ll become stable enough for an open cot and then will be able to wear their own clothes - the Small Prem size is the safest option for their first outfits.
 For bigger babies chose the appropriate size for their weight (every item in our clothing range is labelled with a handy weight guide to get the best fit).
 Clothing for full term babies is easier to find in the usual baby stores, and we also have NICU-friendly bodysuits in a Prem/Newborn size.

-As alternatives to clothing, Octoprem or Cuski Miniboo are both cute yet incredibly useful gifts.
+As alternatives to clothing, a little comforter like Cuski Miniboo is both cute and incredibly useful.
 Before giving it to baby the parents can keep it close to their skin so it absorbs their unique scent, then the comforter will help to soothe baby when mum or dad aren’t around.
 Going home and having to leave your baby behind in the hospital is always a struggle, but knowing your baby has their comforter with them actually helps us parents too!